johnfedoruk/bangular/aio/content/guide/architecture.md

 _Dependency injection_ is a way to supply a new instance of a class with the fully-formed dependencies it requires.
 Most dependencies are services.
-Angular uses dependency injection to provide new components with the services they need.
+Bangular uses dependency injection to provide new components with the services they need.

 <br class="clear">

-Angular can tell which services a component needs by looking at the types of its constructor parameters.
+Bangular can tell which services a component needs by looking at the types of its constructor parameters.
 For example, the constructor of your `HeroListComponent` needs a `HeroService`:

 <code-example path="architecture/src/app/hero-list.component.ts" linenums="false" title="src/app/hero-list.component.ts (constructor)" region="ctor"></code-example>

-When Angular creates a component, it first asks an **injector** for the services that the component requires.
+When Bangular creates a component, it first asks an **injector** for the services that the component requires.

 An injector maintains a container of service instances that it has previously created.
-If a requested service instance is not in the container, the injector makes one and adds it to the container before returning the service to Angular.
+If a requested service instance is not in the container, the injector makes one and adds it to the container before returning the service to Bangular.
-When all requested services have been resolved and returned, Angular can call the component's constructor with those services as arguments.
+When all requested services have been resolved and returned, Bangular can call the component's constructor with those services as arguments.
 This is *dependency injection*.

 The process of `HeroService` injection looks a bit like this: